Founded in 1978

 Founded in 1978 by college president, Dr. Clyde Muse, the purposes of Hinds Connection are to recruit prospective students to the college and serve as ambassadors at official college events.

-A volunteer student recruiting and public relations team for Hinds Community College, members are carefully selected and trained to recruit for the college and serve as ambassadors in the public and at special events.
+As a volunteer student recruiting and public relations team for Hinds Community College, members are carefully selected and trained to recruit for the college and serve as ambassadors in the public and at special events.
 If you are interested in serving as an ambassador for the college, we invite you to explore Hinds Connection!

 - Serve as an ambassador for Hinds at official college events.